ValueMelody/melody-auth/docs/oidc-sso-setup.md

 ```

 - `clientId`: Your OIDC app/client ID at the provider.
+- `issuer`: Expected `iss` value in ID tokens from this provider.
+This must match the provider's issuer exactly.
 - `authorizeEndpoint`: Provider authorization endpoint.
 - `tokenEndpoint`: Provider token endpoint.
 Must return an `id_token` when exchanging the authorization code.
 - `jwksEndpoint`: Provider JWKS URL exposing the signing keys for ID tokens.